How Much Does a Stove or Oven Cost?

 How Much Does Installation Cost?

-Fixr says the cost to install a stove when no changes are needed is usually $75 to $250 per hour, with the job usually taking one to two hours.
+The cost to install a stove when no changes are needed is usually $100 to $300 (CAD 133 to 400), with the job usually taking one to two hours.
 This includes connecting the stove to the existing power source, leveling it, setting it up and making sure it works.
-Some appliances stores offer free delivery and setup.
+Some appliance stores offer free delivery and setup.
 If your home needs modifications, the cost increases.
-If you need an electrical outlet for the stove, expect to pay $120 to $200.
+If you need an electrical outlet for the stove, expect to pay $150 to $300 (CAD 200 to CAD 400).

-Wall ovens typically cost the same — $75 to $250 per hour — for installation, but the process can take longer, so your total labor costs can be higher.
+Wall ovens typically cost $100 to $300 (CAD 100 to CAD 300) for installation, but the process can take longer, so your total labor costs can be higher.
 Modifications to cabinets can increase the installation cost significantly.

 How Long Does a Stove or Oven Last?